LuJiansen/scNanoHi-C/README.md

 ## Usage

 ### Demultiplex and remove adapter sequences

+scNanoHi-C sequencing data was first demultiplexed to single cells by [Nanoplexer](https://github.com/hanyue36/nanoplexer) using known cell barcodes with default parameters.
+Adapter sequences were trimmed by [Cutadapt](https://github.com/marcelm/cutadapt) and reads shorter than 500bp were also removed.

 - Input files:
     - `pass.fastq.gz` the output sequencing data from Nanopore platform;